Great Nicobar Island Development Project

+Great Nicobar Biosphere map, Great Nicobar Island Development Project will be in the southeast and southwest.

+The Austronesian maritime trade network was the first trade routes in the Indian Ocean.

+EEZs in the Atlantic and Indian Oceans.

-The Great Nicobar Island Development Project is a planned mega-infrastructure project for the southern tip of India's Great Nicobar Island, in the Andaman Sea.
-The island comes under the Nicobar district administriation in the Indian union territory of Andaman and Nicobar Islands.
+The Great Nicobar Island Development Project (GNIDP) is a large infrastructure initiative proposed by the Government of India for Great Nicobar Island in the Andaman and Nicobar Islands, aimed at building an international container transshipment terminal, a dual‑use civil and military airport, a power plant and a township.
+The project is intended to strengthen India's strategic presence in the Indian Ocean region and reduce reliance on foreign transshipment hubs by leveraging the island’s proximity to major shipping routes such as the Strait of Malacca.

+Andaman and Nicobar Islands map with Great Nicobar Islands at the bottom.

+The proposal has attracted scrutiny from environmental groups, researchers and opposition politicians over concerns about its ecological impacts, including forest diversion, effects on coastal and marine ecosystems, and potential impacts on indigenous communities such as the Shompen and Nicobarese peoples.

+Map of Coastal India with major landmarks with Great Nicobar Islands in the bottom right.

 History

 A feasibility report, commissioned by NITI Aayog, was prepared by AECOM India.
 On 25 May 2021, terms of reference of project was granted after meeting held by Expert Appraisal Committee.

 Geography

 Excluding the area from Campbell Bay on eastern side of the island to the Galathea Bay in the south and the whole southern tip, the rest of Great Nicobar Island is part of Galathea National Park and the larger Campbell Bay National Park.
 Galathea River, flowing north to south, meets the Indian Ocean at Galathea Bay.
 Indira Point adjacent to the Galathea Bay, India's southernmost point, is 145 km or 80 nautical miles north of Indonesia's northernmost island, Rondo Island in Sabang district of Aceh province of Sumatra, near to which is Indonesia's deep sea port, Sabang (612 km or 330 nautical miles south of Indira Point), jointly upgraded by India and Indonesia in 2019 under the strategic military and economic collaboration to protect the channel between Great Nicobar Island and Rondo Island.

 Great Nicobar sits atop a major seismic fault line: an earthquake with its epicenter around 80 miles from Great Nicobar contributed to the tsunami in 2004, which killed 230,000 people and displaced millions in Indonesia, India, and Sri Lanka.
 The day the tsunami struck, Great Nicobar’s southern tip sank by around 15 feet, slipping into the ocean.
 Most settlements on its coast were washed away.
 The seismic faultline continues to be active.
 In July 2025, a geologist warned that an ongoing cluster of smaller earthquakes near the Nicobar Islands could signal a volcanic eruption in the Andaman Sea.
 This raises fears of another tsunami.

 Holistic Master Plan for this project, outside the Galathea National Park, covers an area of 166.10 sq km covering seven revenue villages, which fall under the jurisdiction of three Gram Panchayats.